 So you’re ready to invest in a road bike, but don’t have a ton of money to spare.
-No worries, we’ve rounded up what we consider the 5 best road bikes for women — and they are all under (or right at) $1,000.
+No worries, we’ve rounded up what we consider the 5 best entry level, affordable road bikes for women — and they are all under $1,500.

 These aren’t necessarily the lightest or fanciest road bicycles on the market, but they do provide the best bang for your buck.
 And if you’re a total newbie, we’ve also offered some tips on how to pick an entry-level bicycle.